 The Domain Name ANQP-element provides a list of one or more domain names of the entity operating the

 IEEE 802.11 access network.
 Domain Names in this ANQP-element are taken from dot11DomainNameTable.

 The format of the Domain Name ANQP-element is provided in Figure 8-602 (Domain Name ANQP-element format).

-The Info ID and Length fields are defined in 8.4.5.1 (General).